turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

 ## Status and use

-This guide is a required companion source for both supported ChatGPT workflows and for either instruction profile.
-Always attach or upload it, including when using the combined theory file.
-The profiles may delegate detailed source routing and interpretation here; if the guide is absent, request it rather than treating the combined or core theory file as a substitute.
+This guide is a required companion source for the ChatGPT Project workflow.
+Upload it with all seven individual authoritative semantic documents.
+The Project instruction profile may delegate detailed source routing and interpretation here;
+if the guide is absent, request it rather than treating a theory bundle as a substitute.

 Use this guide to translate an ordinary-language question into the smallest relevant source set.
 The user does not need to know Culture Mechanics terminology.
 Infer